Yang Chuantang

 Yang Chuantang (杨传堂 (楊傳堂, Yáng Chuántáng); born May 1954) is a Chinese politician who served as the Minister of Transport of the People's Republic of China from 2012 to 2016.
-He has also served as the vice chairman of the State Ethnic Affairs Commission, governor of Qinghai Province, party chief of the Tibet Autonomous Region, and one of the vice chairmen of the 9th Chinese People's Political Consultative Conference.
+He has also served as the vice chairman of the State Ethnic Affairs Commission, governor of Qinghai, party secretary of the Tibet Autonomous Region, and one of the vice chairmen of the 9th Chinese People's Political Consultative Conference.